Nina Sobell: Career

-Alice Sat Here (1995) was a very early drone mobile data collection and surveillance project, which enabled Web visitors or passersby to personally view the interior of the CODE show curated by Roz Dimon at the Ricco Maresca Gallery.
+Alice Sat Here (1995) was a very early drone mobile data collection and surveillance project, made in collaboration with engineers and system analysts from the Center for Advanced Technology at New York University, which enabled Web visitors or passersby to personally view the interior of the CODE show curated by Roz Dimon at the Ricco Maresca Gallery.
 Its key component was a telerobotic camera mounted on a wireless rolling chair.
 Sobell took the camera to the streets in one of the earliest tethered drones in the interactive installation Alice Sat Here.
 Web participants or passersby ran the camera via touch pads that appeared in the display window of the CODE show at the Ricco Maresca Gallery (1995) and later, at the ACM CHI conference as VirtuAlice (1997).
 The touch pads surrounded a closed circuit monitor with a camera at the top and fed back passerby’s images, dissolving them over the interior of the gallery so they could virtually feel a part of the show.
 The video images captured were made available to web viewers in real time.
 Web participants could also point the camera at a rear-view mirror on the handle bars, that identified the face of anyone riding the chair, to web viewers.
 Sobell and Hartzell described the piece as "a passage between physical and cyber space.
 We converge from web-side and street-side, explore parallel spaces separated by glass, and peer through the membrane at each other's representations.”
+The name Alice is "reminiscent of Lewis Carroll's Wonderland, in which visitors from different dimensions can meet and interact with one another."